aloksharma2/aloksharma29/README.md

 # _Alok Sharma's repositories_  <img src="https://komarev.com/ghpvc/?username=aloksharma29" alt="aloksharma29" />
 Hi, I am Alok Sharma.
-I have been working in travel industry for the last 5 years with 2 year in **business analysis**.
+I have been working in travel industry for the last 5 years with 2 years in **business analysis**.

 My current organization trusted me with some business analyzing work in 2019.
 This introduced me to a whole new world of data analysis.
 I am inclined towards Mathematics since my youth.
 Because of this, I instantly discovered analyzing data very fascinating & fun.